talosgl/jojos-tech-guides/docs/python-script-setup.md

 <img src="imgs/python-script-setup/Pasted image 20250903144155.png" alt="macOS installer button" width="300"> <img src="imgs/python-script-setup/Pasted image 20250903144140.png" alt="macOS package" width ="300">

 1. Step through the installation.
 2. On the very last screen you may see this message about running some special post-install commands.
-(I'll be honest, I don't know what this means and I'm not usually a mac user, but I'll walk you through the steps to do what it's saying.)
+(I'll be honest, I don't know what this means, but I'll walk you through the steps to do what it's saying so we don't hit issues with pip later.)
 	- <img src="imgs/python-script-setup/Pasted image 20250903144500.png" alt="macOS installer message about SSL" width="400">
 3. Go to the finder location for Python 3.13; the installer should have popped it up, and double-click the "**Install Certificates.command"** file:
 	-  <img src="imgs/python-script-setup/Pasted image 20250903144741.png" width="600">